cea-hpc/phobos/doc/design/scsi_error_management.md

 This document and the different mechanisms explained aim to answer specific goals, hereby listed:

 - maintain an history of errors that occurred (SCSI here, but may be extended to LTFS, I/O client issues, DSS, ...) and the resources implicated,
 - evaluate the number of errors a medium or device encountered within a certain time frame,
 - prevent the usage of a medium/device couple that errored recently,
 - devise strategies to find the root of an error (medium, device, library, ...),
 - ensure the longevity of these information and their resilience to crashes,
- - define the actions to follow after a resource error.
+- define the actions to follow after a resource error,
+- provide an history of operations done by a drive.

 ## Resource health